cbeams/spring-framework-2.5.x/readme.txt

 * "tiger/test" contains the JDK-1.5-specific Java source files for Spring's test suite
 * "aspectj/src" contains the AspectJ-specific source files for the framework
 * "aspectj/test" contains the AspectJ-specific source files for Spring's test suite
-* "samples" contains various demo applications and showcases
+* "samples" contains various demo applications

 The "lib" directory is only included in the "-with-dependencies" download.
 Make sure to download this full distribution ZIP file if you want to run the sample applications and/or build the framework yourself.